Introduction

 Download Connext

-If you do not already have Connext installed, download and install it now.
-You can use a 30-day trial license to try out the product.
+If you do not already have Connext installed, download a free trial of Connext.
 Your download will include most of the components that are required to run the example, and tools you can use to visualize and debug your distributed system.

 Running the Example